 Not having much experience with lifting weights, I struggled in a lot of the lifts due to not having much of an athletic background.
 The experience was intimidating at first because the guys in the weight lifting class were athletes in some sport already, mostly football players.
 Practice throughout the semester was going really well leading into the weightlifting season because I was making consistent gains in strength hitting PR’s every other week.

 Just when I was making consistent gains, things took a turn for the worse when I became ill with the flu, robbing me of precious training time and deteriorating my strength levels.
-It took a long time for me to be capable of benching 135 pounds (the bar with two big plates) being only 15 years old, 5’10” tall, and maybe 150 pounds.
+It took a long time for me to be capable of benching 135 pounds (the barbell + one large plate on each side) being only 15 years old, 5’10” tall, and maybe 145 pounds.
 Coming back after recovering from the flu, I decided to give the bench press a go to see where I was.
 All the hard work I had put in went down the drain when I struggled pressing just 95 pounds on the bar!
 This was a HUGE disappointment.
 Crushed, feeling weak, I decided to explore my options…

 Now’s let’sreview some of the details of my story:

 - Considering the fact this event was 13 years ago as a teenager and I still supplement with creatine monohydrate unto this day, I would personally say that long-term supplementation is safe.
 The data also confirms this .
 In fact, some of the first studies on creatine were performed in children.